dsummersl/omz-llmhelp/README.md

 Oh My Zsh helper function for the llm CLI tool

-A simple Oh My Zsh plugin that adds a `llmhelp` function to get help on the terminal using the [llm](https://llm.datasette.io) CLI tool.
+A simple Oh My Zsh plugin that adds a `lh` function to get help on the terminal using the [llm](https://llm.datasette.io) CLI tool.

-This is a wrapper around the `llm` CLI tool to provide help in a terminal.
-It is provided context from your current terminal session to give more relevant help:
+This command provides context from your current tmux session so that the LLM can give more relevant help:

 - The `!!` and `!$` history expansions are supported to provide context from the last command run and its success/failure.
 - If you run your sessions within `tmux` the current screen content is also provided as context.